 Today’s Mexican Chicken and Rice is the latest recipe installment of my personal “Clean Out the Pantry” miniseries.

 It’s also the latest installment of “I’m in my sweatpants and going to the store sounds like a lot of effort, so let’s see if I can avoid it.”
+This is the attitude that also inspired me to recreate the popular Chipotle Bowl.

 Better use of on-hand ingredients.
 No need to put on real clothes.
 Win-win.